2010 Georgia Tech Yellow Jackets football team: Virginia Tech

-Pregame line: Virginia Tech – 13.5

 The Jackets traveled to Lane Stadium to play a nationally televised Thursday night game.
 Since the league was split into two divisions either the Jackets or the Hokies have represented the Coastal Division in the ACC Championship Game.
 For the previous three years the winner of this match-up had gone on to win the ACC.

 Georgia Tech took the opening kick-off and marched down the field.
 Starting with a 27-yard pitch to Orwin Smith, the drive, also featured Anthony Allen who also racked up 27 yards but on 5 carries.
 Nesbitt carried twice on the drive, once for 3 yards and a 1-yard carry into the endzone.
 After the Hokies first drive stalled the Jackets got the ball back on their 20-yard line.
 On the third play of the Jacket's drive Nesbitt rumbled for 71 yards to find the endzone before any Hokies were able to chase him down.

 In their next possession Virginia Tech was able to drive the field and keep the score close.
 Tyrod Taylor was able to complete passes and scramble when needed to keep the drive alive but the drive was really led by the running of Ryan Williams.
 Williams touched the ball 6 times on the drive for 34 yards on the 10 play 73-yard drive.
 The Jackets were forced to punt on their next drive.
 On a third and goal play from the 8 Georgia Tech's Rod Sweeting was able to come up with a huge interception in the endzone.
 The favor was returned and then some on the next drive.
 Georgia Tech punted after a penalty and a sacked stalled their drive.
 The return was fumbled and the Jackets recovered.
 A 33-yard run by Allen put the Jackets in the red zone.
 On a third and goal from the 6 Nesbitt's pass was intercepted and the QB broke his right arm while trying to bring down the return man.
 Although Nesbitt would miss the rest of the game and the season with the injury it was not before he took over the all-time lead for rushing for the QB position in the ACC.